lemon07r/LoM_en/README.md

 # Legend Of Mortal - EN
 English Translation for the game Legend of Mortal.
+Still a work in progress.

 ## Prerequisites

 These are included in this repository and you do not need to download them separately.
 Links are below if you still want to get them on your own.

-If you plan to download the prerequisites yourself, please note that the game executable is 32-bit.
-And the XUnity.AutoTranslator config language needs to be `zh-CN` for Simplified Chinese.
+If you plan to download the prerequisites yourself, please note that the game executable is `32-bit`, and the XUnity.AutoTranslator config language needs to be `zh-CN` for Simplified Chinese.
 This is case sensitive.
 You only need the `Translation_zh-CN_to_en.txt` file from `LoM_en\Mod\BepInEx\Translation\en\Text` and paste it in your respective BepInEx folder.

 - BepInEx [Click Here](https://github.com/BepInEx/BepInEx)